 Methods: Sixty male albino rats received 0.1 ml of either saline (control group) or BoNTA (BoNTA group) injection in the right SSGs.
 The rats were terminated at 2, 4 and 12 weeks after the injection.
-The harvested SSGs were embedded and sectioned at 4-5 $\mu$ m and stained with H&E for histological study.
-Ultrathin sections (60-90nm) were cut from1 mm pieces harvested from the center of SSGs, and mounted on copper grids for ultrastructural study using transmission electron microscope (TEM).
+The harvested SSGs were embedded and sectioned at $4-5\mu$ m and stained with H&E for histological study.

 Results: All control SSGs showed normal acinar cells with rounded nuclei and regular striated ducts (SD) with characteristic basal striations.
-By TEM, acinar cells exhibited rounded nuclei, mitochondria, and secretory granules at cytoplasm.
-Numerous mitochondria presented in SD.
-Compared with these features, 2-week BoNTA-injected SSGs showed loss of basal striations.
-Examination by TEM revealed irregular nuclei of acinar cells and SD, and swollen mitochondria.
-In 4-week SSGs, some acini and ducts lost their spherical fashion and in some areas, these structures disappeared.
-Ruptured mitochondria were observed in acini and SD by TEM.
+Compared with these features, 2-week BoNTA-injected SSGs showed loss of spherical fashion and basal striations in serous acini and SD respectively, and the cell boundaries were not clear.
+In 4-week SSGs, some acini and ducts lost their spherical fashion and, in some areas, these structures disappeared.
 However, all 12-week BoNTA-injected SSGs seemed to have similar structures to those of control SSGs.
 By using scoring system for semi-quantifying the histological structural changes of BoNTA-injected SSGs, 2- and 4-week BoNTA-injected SSGs showed significantly higher scores as compared with their control counterparts.
-However, no significant score difference was found between 12-week BoNTA-injected and control SSGs.
+However, no significant score differences were found between 12-week BoNTA-injected and control SSGs.

-Conclusions: Although application of BoNTA results in significant changes in histological structures and ultrastructures of SSGs, these detrimental effects seems to be transient, and the major recovery occurs after 3 months.
+Conclusions: Although application of BoNTA results in significant changes in histological structures of SSGs, these detrimental effects seems to be transient, and the major recovery occurs after 3 months.
 Thus, BoNTA can be used for treating SSG hyperfunction.

-Keywords: Botulinum toxin A; Submandibular salivary glands; Histology; ultrastructures; Rat.
+Keywords: Botulinum toxin A; Submandibular salivary glands; Histology; semi-quantitative scoring; Rats.